-Sanela Kunovac, a 2004 graduate of University of Pennsylvania's College of Arts and Sciences, was hired as the women's tennis coach at Penn in July of 2009 and enters her fifth season running the program in 2013-14.
+Sanela Kunovac, a 2004 graduate of University of Pennsylvania's College of Arts and Sciences, was hired as the women's tennis coach at Penn in July of 2009 and completed her fifth season running the program in 2013-14.

 In 2011-12, for the second straight season, Kunovac coached the Ivy League Rookie of the Year in Eskenazi.
 The Quakers also had two players earn All-Ivy honors in singles and a doubles team earn first-team All-Ivy.